rkbyoo/CN-lab/README.md

 # 🧠 Computer Networks Lab – JEC

-This repository contains all lab work done for the **Computer Networks Lab** as per the JEC syllabus.
-It includes socket programming in C and Python, and GNS3 simulations of Layer 2 & Layer 3 networking.
+This repository contains all lab work done for the **Computer Networks Lab** as per the JEC syllabus(exam oriented).
+It includes socket programming in C, and GNS3 simulations of Layer 2 & Layer 3 networking.

 ---

 ## 📁 Lab Contents
+1) Added text files for GNS3 Lab works with proper steps

-### 🔌 Socket Programming
+2) ### 🔌 Socket Programming

 | Program         | Description                         |
 |----------------|-------------------------------------|